 1. Terms and Conditions Binding.
 All use of this website, as wellas your pre-retention relationship with Lawyers for Employee and Consumer Rights APC (including your receipt of communications from us), is subject to the following Terms and Conditions.
 If you do not agree with these Terms and Conditions, please do not access or use this website or submit your information (including via online forms).
-These terms may be changed by Lawyers for Workplace Fairness at any time without notice, so please check the terms before using the website or interacting with us.
+These terms may be changed by Lawyers for Employee and Consumer Rights APC at any time without notice, so please check the terms before using the website or interacting with us.
 Your use of the website, as well as your agreement to these terms by, e.g., submission of any online forms referencing these terms, constitutes your agreement to be bound by these terms.

 2. No Confidentiality Guarantee.
-Lawyers for Workplace Fairness does not guarantee the confidentiality of any communications sent by e-mail or through its website, or left in voicemail messages on firm telephones.
+Lawyers for Employee and Consumer Rights APC does not guarantee the confidentiality of any communications sent by e-mail or through its website, or left in voicemail messages on firm telephones.
 Unsolicited information and material may not be treated as confidential and will not be protected by any lawyer-client privilege.

 3. No Lawyer-Client Relationship Created.
 Accessing or using this website does not create a lawyer-client relationship.
-Although the use of the web site may facilitate access to or communications with members of Lawyers for Workplace Fairness by e-mail or voicemail, receipt of any such communications or transmissions by any member of Lawyers for Workplace Fairness does not create a lawyer-client relationship.
+Although the use of the web site may facilitate access to or communications with members of Lawyers for Employee and Consumer Rights APC by e-mail or voicemail, receipt of any such communications or transmissions by any member of Lawyers for Employee and Consumer Rights APC does not create a lawyer-client relationship.

 4. Accuracy and Availability of Materials.
-Although Lawyers for Workplace Fairness has made reasonable efforts to ensure that the materials contained on this site are accurate, it does not warrant or guarantee: the accuracy, currency or completeness of the materials; that the site will be available without interruption, error or omission; that defects will be corrected; or that the website and the server(s) that make it available are free from viruses or harmful components.
-The website and the materials provided on the website are provided “as is” and “as available” without representations, warranties or conditions of any kind, either expressed.
+Although Lawyers for Employee and Consumer Rights APC has made reasonable efforts to ensure that the materials contained on this site are accurate, it does not warrant or guarantee: the accuracy, currency or completeness of the materials; that the site will be available without interruption, error or omission; that defects will be corrected; or that the website and the server(s) that make it available are free from viruses or harmful components.
+The website and the materials provided on the website are provided "as is" and "as available" without representations, warranties or conditions of any kind, either expressed.